Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 colnames(gdp)[4] <- "GDP"
 ```

-- Likewise as before, to verify if the header has been correctly renamed, call the `names` function:
+- Similar to as before, to verify if the header has been correctly renamed, call the `names` function:

 ```r